hkadam/zipcode/README.md

 For example:

-To run against prod environment, run the tests using:
+To run against prod environment, run the following tests using:

 `APP_HOST=https://autoblog.truecar.com rake spec`